Phase Two: Music Studio Equipment for Recording vocals and live instruments

 Back to top

-3. Get your audio interface recording sound card.
+Audio Interface3.
+Get your audio interface recording sound card

 Ingredients: A way to get the sound you wish to record into your computer.

-Digital is different from analog.
-Analog is for our purposes actual sounds, while digital translates the sounds into numbers.
+Digital is different from analog Analog is for our purposes actual sounds, while digital translates the sounds into numbers.
 When you sing, you will need to translate your analog signal (the singing coming into the microphone) into digital data, so your computer can record it.
-Thus, your soundcard does that translation.
+Thus, your audio interface does that translation.
 You want it to be able to do so at least at 16 bit, 44.1 Khz, which is the standard for CDs.
 Nowadays, most quality cards offer 24bit/96khz, so why not?

 Back to top